- Top 5 Pillows For Neck Pain Compared

 According to healthline.com there are at least 25 different causes of neck pain ranging from whiplash to arthritis.
 However aside from the medical causes, the most simple ones which we often ignore and have more control over are listed below:

-The common contributors may well either be the pillows or mattresses, or both, but additionally the sleeping position can equally have a detrimental affect leading to constant neck pain.
-People have varying preference when it comes to sleep positions which is fine, but choosing the right pillow is key to either avoiding or aggravating pain in the neck.
-For example a stomach sleeper using a memory foam contour pillow is surely going to suffer due to the high loft and increased firmness.
-Likewise a back sleeper using a very soft pillow with hardly any loft will also suffer due to the lack of support.
+The common contributors may well either be the pillows or mattresses, or both, but additionally, the sleeping position can equally have a detrimental effect leading to constant neck pain.
+People have different preferences when it comes to sleep positions which is fine, but choosing the right pillow is key to either avoiding or aggravating pain in the neck.
+For example, a stomach sleeper using a memory foam contour pillow is surely going to suffer due to the high loft and increased firmness.
+Likewise, a back sleeper using a very soft pillow with hardly any loft will also suffer due to the lack of support.
 Therefore it’s important to acknowledge the importance of choosing a pillow based on your chosen sleep position.
 To make things a little clearer we discuss below in further detail the best pillows for neck pain based on this contributing factor.

 With the increase in cheap flights and long distance traveling in general on the rise, there is a strong correlation of neck pain complaints which have spiked in recent years.
-People are sleeping for longer periods on planes, buses and cars without the adequate neck support in place.
-However, there is one very simple way to reduce the chance of getting pain in the neck after a long haul flight.
-Whilst waiting for your flight at the airport you’ll sometimes see people carring U shaped cushions.
-These are known as travel pillows, and are the most effective way to combat the strains of a flopping head and painful neck.
+People are sleeping for longer periods on planes, buses, and cars without the adequate neck support in place.
+However, there is one straightforward way to reduce the chance of getting pain in the neck after a long haul flight.
+While waiting for your flight at the airport, you’ll sometimes see people carrying U shaped cushions.
+These are known as travel pillows and are the most effective way to combat the strains of a flopping head and painful neck.

 Sleeping Positions and Neck Pain